 The next season Rohan slammed 190 against Bihar at Eden Gardens, helping Devang Gandhi add 354 for the third wicket.
 The season after that he scored a career-best 212 not out against Tripura at Agartala, adding an unbroken 406 for the third wicket with Shrikant Kalyani: it still remains the highest third-wicket partnership for Bengal.

 Consistent performances earned Rohan a chance for Indian Board President’s XI against the visiting Englishmen at Hyderabad.
-England scored 320, to which the locals responded with 346 for seven; Rohan hit one back to Martyn Ball for 24.
+England scored 320, to which the locals responded with 346 for 7; Rohan hit one back to Martyn Ball for 24.
 Back to domestic cricket, Rohan scored runs on a consistent basis.

-Rohan made it to India A’s tour of England in 2003, and set to score 341 in the fourth innings against Nottinghamshire at Trent Bridge, Rohan walked out at 20 for two to join Satyajit Parab.
+Rohan made it to India A’s tour of England in 2003, and set to score 341 in the fourth innings against Nottinghamshire at Trent Bridge, Rohan walked out at 20 for 2 to join Satyajit Parab.
 The 148-run partnership with Parab and the unbeaten 172-run stand with Ambati Rayudu sealed the match for India A.